PaoloESAN/LN-Translator-Mobile/README.md

 # LN Translator

-Translate Japanese Light Novels directly from official websites to your preferred language with ease.
-This tool is designed to provide a seamless reading experience for LN fans, removing the language barrier directly on your screen.
+LN Translator is a native Android application that allows you to translate Japanese Light Novels and text directly on your device's screen.
+Designed for a seamless and immersive reading experience, it removes language barriers by overlaying high-quality translations directly on top of your target reading application.

 <p align="center">
   <a href="https://github.com/PaoloESAN/LN-Translator-Mobile/releases/latest/download/LNTranslator.apk">